-- A. Vehicle-hours of stopped time delay determined separately for each approach to be consistent with the Peak Hour Warrant. - B. The number and distribution of acceptable gaps in vehicular traffic on the major street for entrance from the minor street. - C. The posted or statutory speed limit or the 85th-percentile speed on controlled approaches at a point near to the intersection but unaffected by the control. - D. Pedestrian delay time for at least two 30-minute peak pedestrian delay periods of an average weekday or like periods of a Saturday or Sunday. - E. Queue length on stop-controlled approaches.
+- A. Vehicle-hours of stopped time delay determined separately for each approach. - B. The number and distribution of acceptable gaps in vehicular traffic on the major street for entrance from the minor street. - C. The posted or statutory speed limit or the 85th-percentile speed on controlled approaches at a point near to the intersection but unaffected by the control. - D. Pedestrian delay time for at least two 30-minute peak pedestrian delay periods of an average weekday or like periods of a Saturday or Sunday. - E. Queue length on stop-controlled approaches.